Susanoo-no-Mikoto: The Maturation of Power

 As Susanoo’s worship spread beyond Izumo, his role continued to evolve.

-In Kyoto, the same deity came to be revered under another name — Gozu Tennō.
+In Kyoto, he came to be revered under the name Gozu Tennō.

 The shrine itself is also famous for its striking vermillion West Tower Gate, a favorite photo spot for travelers.